pamo/pamo.github.io/_drafts/rent-a-local.md

 ---
 layout: post
-title:  "Rent a local"
+title:  "Feelin' like a local"
 categories: general
 ---
-Tomorrow marks two years I've lived in San Francisco since I completed [ThoughtWorks University](http://www.learninggeneralist.com/2010/08/thoughtworks-university-story-of-our.html) and flew directly here from Bangalore, India.
+Sunday, July 12th, marked the two years I've lived in San Francisco since I completed [ThoughtWorks University](http://www.learninggeneralist.com/2010/08/thoughtworks-university-story-of-our.html) and flew directly here from Bangalore, India.
 Every day spent in this beautiful city has been a treat for me.
 I feel at home but The City never ceases to surprise me with hidden pockets of sights and people.
 I feel great pleasure in having the opportunity to share these experiences with others.

-Today, I embarked on a [bike ride](www.mapmyride.com/routes/view/775845255) over the Golden Gate Bridge to Sausalito with two new friends from [Double Union](https://www.doubleunion.org).
+Saturday, I embarked on a [bike ride](www.mapmyride.com/routes/view/775845255) over the Golden Gate Bridge to Sausalito with two new friends from [Double Union](https://www.doubleunion.org).
 Both of them are fairly new to The City, so I couldn't hold back from sharing things to note along the route.
 We started off at [Linea Caffe](http://www.lineacaffe.com/) in the Mission and I quickly realized that I should have planned a better place to start that would have access to a bathroom.
 <blockquote class="instagram-media" data-instgrm-version="4"><a href="https://instagram.com/p/wHBXOUJZKq/"><div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC);"></div></a></blockquote>